 Jonathan Lilley, BA (Head of History)

-Rebecca Lodge-Maynard (Design & Technology)
+Rebecca Lodge-Maynard, BA (Design & Technology)

-Jeni Loud, BSc (Physics, Assistant Deputy Head, Staff)
+Jeni Loud, BSc (Physics & Assistant Deputy Head (Staff))

 Richard Lovell (Head of Outdoor Learning)